kodecocodes/swift-algorithm-club/README.markdown

 If you're a computer science student who needs to learn this stuff for exams -- or if you're a self-taught programmer who wants to brush up on the theory behind your craft -- you've come to the right place!

 The goal of this project is to **explain how algorithms work**.
-The focus is on clarity and readability of the code, not on making a reusable library that you can drop into your own projects.
-That said, most of the code should be ready for production use but you may need to tweak it to fit into your own codebase.
+The focus is on clarity and readability of the code, and not on making a reusable library that you can copy-paste.
+Although, most of the code should be ready for production, but you may need to tweak it for your own codebase.

 Code is compatible with **Xcode 10** and **Swift 4.2**.
 We'll keep this updated with the latest version of Swift.
 If you're interested in a GitHub pages version of the repo, check out [this](https://aquarchitect.github.io/swift-algorithm-club/).